odoo/owl/doc/v3/owl/reference/props.md

 Props are collected into an object by Owl, with each value being evaluated in the context of the parent.
 So, `this.props.message` is equal to `'hello'`.

-The `props` function must be called at the top level of the component class body (or inside `setup`).
+The `useProps` function must be called at the top level of the component class body (or inside `setup`).
 It returns an object with getters for each declared prop.
 Reading one of these getters is reactive: templates, computed values, and effects that read `this.props.someProp` subscribe to that prop and are notified